ubinexus/sonic-utilities/doc/Command-Reference.md

 **sonic-package-manager repository add**

-This command will add a new entry in the package database. *NOTE*: this command requires elevated (root) privileges to run.
+This command will add a new repository as source for SONiC packages to the database. *NOTE*: requires elevated (root) privileges to run

 - Usage:
   ```